laminas/getlaminas.org/data/blog/2025/2025-02-13-mezzio101-creating-pages-and-modules.md

 #### The routing

-Finally, we need to add the new handler to the `config/routes.php` file.
+Finally, we need to add the new handler to the `config/routes.php` file by hand.
 On the bottom of the file we already have 2 entries created by the Mezzio Skeleton Installer.
 You can check the Handler names to tell what each of them is for.

 For the new page, we need to append the line for the `AboutHandler` to that list, like we have done below.
-Feel free to replace the return statement with this one:
+Below is what the return statement should look like:

 ```php
 return static function (Application $app, MiddlewareFactory $factory, ContainerInterface $container): void {